Written by Josh Glover

 Let’s Prevent Sharps Injuries Together

-Sharpsmart has been actively making healthcare safer in the UK for over 20 years and our safety-engineered reusable sharps containers are the only ISO-compliant reusables on the market and are proven to reduce needlestick injuries by up to 87%.
+Sharpsmart has been actively making healthcare safer in the UK for over 20 years and we set the ISO standard with our safety-engineered reusable sharps containers – proven to reduce needlestick injuries by up to 87%.
 Our inside-the-four-walls approach and optimised waste management solutions ensure that containers are always placed in the right places and that staff are educated and trained on best practices with point-of-use disposal.
 For more information, speak to one of our sharps injury prevention experts.

 SPEAK TO AN EXPERT